oninflo/contacts/README.md

 klg-exam
 ========
 INSTALLATION:
-1) download the zip archive
+1) download the zip archive\n
-2) extract it to yout www directoriy\your_desired_name
+2) extract it to yout www directoriy\your_desired_name\n
-3) create a new database, and than import here the previously extracted exam_klg.sql file
+3) create a new database, and than import here the previously extracted exam_klg.sql file\n
-4) open the config.php from this app, and configure it according to your web/sql server
+4) open the config.php from this app, and configure it according to your web/sql server\n